 ♦SHABBAT MORNING WORSHIP—

-Shabbat morning worship will be held in the Lorge Sanctuary on Saturday, April 19, 2014 at 10:30AM when we will celebrate a Bat Mitzvah.
+Shabbat morning worship will be held in the Lorge Sanctuary on Saturday, August 23, 2014 at 10:30AM when we will celebrate a Bat Mitzvah.

 SIGN UP ONLINE